gsalaman/recipes/smoked_brisket.md

 Reheat notes:  oven, 325, covered in foil.
 Need at least 30 min...maybe longer depending on how many pieces you are doing.
 Putting a little beef broth in there helps.

+# 7/22/23
+Tried a different injection:  2c beef broth (from stock), 1/4 tsp rosemary, 1/4 tsp thyme.
+Should make this the night before so that it simmers...